microsoft/AcademicContent/Workshop/4. Machine Learning/Azure Machine Learning HOL.md

 ----

 Copyright 2016 Microsoft Corporation.
 All rights reserved.
-Except where otherwise noted, these materials are licensed under the terms of the Apache License, Version 2.0.
-You may use it according to the license as is most appropriate for your project on a case-by-case basis.
-The terms of this license can be found in http://www.apache.org/licenses/LICENSE-2.0.
+Except where otherwise noted, these materials are licensed under the terms of the MIT License.
+You may use them according to the license as is most appropriate for your project.
+The terms of this license can be found at https://opensource.org/licenses/MIT.